rehierl/node-tree-outliner/88-todos.md

 sectioning container node (ok) - sectioning offset/open node (?) -
 sectioning end/close node, or end marker node -

 **TODO**
-can an algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them as a post-process by providing a list of top-level nodes? -
-issue: associate with one section only (not that easy) -
-issue: subsequent t2 with equal or higher rank (tricky) - when a section is being closed, or an on demand feature?

-**TODO**
 HTML's sectioning content nodes are defined as -